 For business owners

-• Arizona Small Business Rent and Mortgage Relief Grant Program: This new program is distributing more than $10 million to assist small businesses that have had to close because of the pandemic.
+• Arizona Small Business Rent and Mortgage Relief Grant Program: This program is distributing more than $10 million to assist small businesses that have had to close because of the pandemic.
+They have given away the majority of their grant money, so apply asap before it closes.
 Note: This program applies to bars, and not restaurants.
 Read more about how to apply here.

 • The Community Food Bank of Southern Arizona provides food assistance to the hungry.
 The organization now runs an emergency food distribution event at Kino Stadium every Tuesday and Thursday from 7-10 a.m.
+Hours will change starting Nov.
+2 from 8 to 11 a.m.
 The website also has a food map of all the different food sites and times across Tucson.
 Its Facebook page also has more information.

 • Caridad Community Kitchen, which is powered by the Community Food Bank, also offers grab-and-go meals from its headquarters at 845 N. Main Ave.
 They also often have pet food, masks, and other helpful items.
 This is open to anyone, no ID needed, Monday through Friday from 3-4 p.m.